 Read more about foraging and identifying fiddlehead ferns here.

-Ramps require special harvesting practices as they are becoming threatened in many areas.
+Please note: Ramps require special harvesting practices as they are becoming threatened in many areas.
+Ramps should be cut leaving the bulb in the ground to regrow.

 Read more about foraging and sustainably harvesting ramps here.